wedapashi/cpp/11_friend_func_classes/README.md

 However, another national entity which is not part of the agency, can have access to all `public` information.
 In programming way, we all know only member functions can access `private`, `protected` and `public` members.
 If there is a global function which is not a member function of the class, then it can only access `public` members of the class _upon the object_ of the class.

-Now imagine, NSA and CIA is working on a potential national security thread together, they must find a way to share information, they must estaliblish some sort of jurisdiction such that they can establish a visiable friendly means to share information, isn't it?
+Now imagine, NSA and CIA is working on a potential national security threat together, they must find a way to share information, they must estaliblish some sort of jurisdiction such that they can establish a viable friendly means to share information, isn't it?
 In programming way -- If it is desired to access `private` members of `A` class, into a member function of `B` class with a 'has a' relationship, upon an object of `B` class, then it is required to declare class `B` as a `friend` class in class `A`.

 ### Program's explanation